 This blog series is exploring the evolution of the Cloud Desktop Fabric™, the next-generation architecture for virtual desktops at the edge of the cloud and the implications for enterprises.
 If you missed last week’s blog, definitely take a few minutes to have a look.
-This week let’s explore how to take advantage of self-service VDI elasticity.
+This week let’s explore how to take advantage of self-service Cloud Desktop elasticity.

 How to Get a Virtual Desktop Anywhere in the World in 60 Minutes

 Let’s say you have contract developers in multiple locations around the world.
 Shashi, a developer based in India, needs a particular GPU desktop, and she needs it fast – within minutes of approval by her boss.
 Now what do you do?